NFL DFS picks, Thanksgiving: Daily Fantasy lineup advice for FanDuel, DraftKings

-NFL DFS, Lions-Packers, Cowboys-Chiefs, Ravens-Bengals: Top daily Fantasy picks, lineups for Thanksgiving Day
+NFL DFS, Lions-Packers, Cowboys-Chiefs, Ravens-Bengals: Top daily Fantasy picks, advice for Thanksgiving Day

 DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for the Thanksgiving Day NFL DFS slate